okta/okta-auth-swift/README.md

 ## Usage guide

-SDK implements the following flows:
+The Authentication SDK helps you build the following flows using your own UI elements:
 - Primary authentication - allows you to verify username and password credentials for a user.
 - Multifactor authentication (MFA) - strengthens the security of password-based authentication by requiring additional verification of another factor such as a temporary one-time password or an SMS passcode.
 This SDK supports user enrollment with MFA factors enabled by the administrator, as well as MFA challenges based on your Okta Sign-On Policy.
 - Unlock account - unlocks a user account if it has been locked out due to excessive failed login attempts. **This functionality is subject to the [security policy set by the administrator](https://www.okta.com/demo/password-policies)**.